amiekazob/uappaic/public/images/news-events/README.md

 ## Folder Structure

-You can organize images into subfolders:
+You can organize images into subfolders by category or individual news items:

 ```
 news-events/